xainag/xain-mobile-voice-recognition/README.md

 ## Starting the application

-In order to start the application you need to first launch an emulator or connect your physical Android device to the machine.
-Regarding the emulator it can be either Android Emulator or iOS Simulator.
+In order to start the application you need to first connect your physical Android or iOS device to the machine or launch an emulator.
+The type of virtual device depends on your operating system and can be either Android Emulator, iOS Simulator or both.
+For further information about setting up virtual devices refer to [Flutter installation](https://flutter.dev/docs/get-started/install) guidelines.

 Then you can run the project using the command line: